 Thus, the question we address in this paper is: To what extent are state abortion bans affecting fertility?
-We provide the first empirical evidence by exploiting newly released provisional state resident birth counts (Centers for Disease Control and Prevention, National

-Center for Health Statistics, 2023) to estimate how births are changing in ban states relative to states where abortion access has not been restricted or threatened since the Dobbs decision.
-We registered a pre-analysis plan and code at Open Science Framework in October 2023, before the release of the 2nd quarter of provisional birth data, in which we used a simulated power analysis in the pre-period following Black et al. (2022) to ensure that the method we choose for analysis is well-suited to detect effects within the range of what may be expected (Dench and Pineda-Torres, 2023).
-Based on the results and analysis plan, we utilize Arkhangelsky et al.'s (2021) Synthetic Difference-in-Differences (SDID) using bootstrap inference, which we found always provides for smaller minimum detectable effects (MDE) than two-way fixed effects (TWFE) with cluster robust standard errors.
+We provide the first empirical evidence by exploiting newly released provisional state resident birth counts (Centers for Disease Control and Prevention, National Center for Health Statistics, 2023) to estimate how births are changing in ban states relative to a counterfactual in which abortion access was not restricted in these states.
+We registered a pre-analysis plan and code at Open Science Framework in October 2023, before the release of the 2nd quarter of provisional birth data, in which we used a simulated power analysis in the pre-period following Black et al. (2022) to ensure that the method we choose for analysis is well-suited to detect effects within the range of what may be expected (Dench, Daniel, and Pineda-Torres, Mayra, 2023).
+Based on the results and analysis plan, we utilize Arkhangelsky et al.'s (2021) synthetic difference-in-differences (SDID) using bootstrap inference, which we found always provides for smaller minimum detectable effects (MDE) than two-way fixed effects (TWFE) with cluster robust standard errors.

-The results indicate that birth rates increased by an average of 2.3 percent in ban states relative to protective states.
-Effects were especially large for Hispanic women (4.7 percent) and women aged 20-24 (3.3 percent).
+The results indicate that abortion bans increase births by an average of 2.3 percent compared to if no bans had been enforced.
+These effects were especially large for Hispanic women (4.7 percent) and women aged 20-24 (3.3 percent).
 The estimated increases were larger in states such as Mississippi (4.4 percent) and Texas (5.1 percent), where the geography of bans renders interstate travel more costly.